trallnag/prometheus-ecs-discoverer/bin/README.md

 # Chart

 Project specific Shell scripts.
-All of them can be used locally.
+Some of them can be used locally.
 Some are used in CI/CD pipelines.
-Others just serve as "documentation as code".
+Others just are "documentation as code".

 ## Content